UK police investigating Trinity Mirror over phone hacking

-LONDON British police are investigating whether Sunday Mirror newspaper publisher Trinity Mirror (TNI.L) is criminally liable for alleged phone hacking by former journalists, widening a probe that had centred on Rupert Murdoch's News Corp.
+LONDON British police are investigating whether Sunday Mirror newspaper publisher Trinity Mirror is criminally liable for alleged phone hacking by former journalists, widening a probe that had centered on Rupert Murdoch's News Corp.

 Trinity Mirror said on Thursday it was being investigated by London's Metropolitan police and it was too soon to say how the matter might progress.